paritytech/parity-bridges-common/docs/high-level-overview.md

 ## On-chain components

 On-chain bridge components are pallets that are deployed at the chain runtime.
-Finality pallets require deployment at the target chain, while messages pallet needs to be deployed at the both source and target chains.
+Finality pallets require deployment at the target chain, while messages pallet needs to be deployed at both, source and target chains.

 ### Bridge GRANDPA Finality Pallet